Caster: Coding a Topology

 Selecting destroy instead of plan is similar, but the generated plan will destroy all previously deployed resources in the workspace, rather than matching the infrastructure to the current configuration.
 That is, Destroy creates a plan that will destroy all of the previously deployed resources in a workspace.

-If a resource is defined in the configuration and created in a run and then deleted from the configuration, it is destroyed upon the next plan or destroy run.
-This is because a Terraform run always tries to match the infrastructure to the current configuration.
+If the configuration defines a resource, a run creates it, and you later delete that resource from the configuration, the next plan or destroy run removes it.
+Terraform always tries to match the infrastructure to the current configuration.

 There is only one run in progress at a time per workspace.
 Terraform locks the state of the workspace and only performs a single operation at a time.
 Developers may wish to break up large deployments into multiple directories and workspaces to operate on different parts of the deployments simultaneously.
 For example, break out user enclaves so developers can perform actions on other parts of a network without (potentially) waiting a long time to redeploy user machines.